 Nominated by Emily from Two Dustry Travelers

 Nairobi is a city of striking contrasts: Constant development alongside entrenched poverty; skyscrapers towering over wildlife; a reputation for being “dangerous” despite incredibly friendly and helpful people.
 But embrace its idiosyncrasies, and you just might fall in love.
 Where else in the world can you spend the morning on safari, the afternoon shopping, and the evening enjoying fine dining?
 Kenya’s bustling capital city can feel overwhelming at first, but stay long enough to scratch the surface and you’ll find plenty to appreciate.
 Nairobi boasts the only game reserve within a major city (Nairobi National Park, home to all of the Big Five) as well as enough cultural and historical sights to keep visitors busy for days.
 Surrender yourself to the chaos that is Nairobi, and you’ll see why it’s one of the best cities in Africa.
+Visiting the city with kids in tow?
+Here are some ideas of things to do with kids in Nairobi.

 Nominated by Heather from Trimm Travels